(Updated February 2014 - see below.)

 Studies have shown that increasingly, patients are not getting the medical test results they should be getting.
 Too often physicians and other providers fail to provide them, even when they turn up problematic results.

 That means we need to step up!
 Yes – we patients need to stay on top of our providers until we get the answers we need.
+We can even get our results directly from the lab where the test was done, if necessary (see February 2014 update below.)

 Here's how to be sure you get your medical test results: